sbaliza/30DesafiosSOC_Iniciante/Challenge#1/Lab#3- Log Analysis Basics: Windows Powershell Logs.md

 ## Submission:
 - Event ID 4104 (PowerShell Script Execution): Submit a screenshot showing a PowerShell script execution event from the logs.
-- Malicious PowerShell Command: Submit a screenshot showing the execution of a suspicious or malicious PowerShell command.